-Mobility principles builds on existing functionality including functions described in clause 9.2.
+Mobility principles build on existing functionality including functions described in clause 9.2.

-NR MBS supports MBS frequency layer prioritization for broadcast MBS sessions.
-The NG-RAN nodes may be configured with the MBS FSA ID(s) supported by each of their cell.
-The NG-RAN nodes may exchange this information with their neighbours within Xn Setup messages and subsequent Xn Configuration Update messages to help for frequency layer prioritization.
+NR MBS supports MBS frequency layer prioritization for MBS broadcast sessions.
+The gNBs may be configured with the MBS FSA ID(s) supported by each of their cells.
+The gNBs may exchange this information with their neighbours within Xn Setup messages and subsequent Xn Configuration Update messages to help with frequency layer prioritization.